Luciusp/ffxiv-act-installer/README.md

 * Combines pet and owner damage
 * Simulates dot crits
 * Sets encounter culling to 30 seconds
-* Automatically finds and uses both the FFXIV_ACT_Plugin and the Overlay Plugin from Hibiysleep
+* Automatically finds and uses both the FFXIV_ACT_Plugin and the Overlay Plugin from Hibiyasleep

 If desired, Cactbot can also be installed, though the timeline is not set up by default.